DerekCresswell/GameDesign11/2 Dice Game/Syntax.md

 ```

-New lines should be used to break up groups of similar variables.
+New lines should be used to break up groups of similar variables.\
+Properties (Header, Range, Serializable) are placed on the line preceding their coresponding variable.\
+Arrange variables based on their Access Levels.
+Typically top to bottom like :

+* Static
+* Public
+* Default
+* Private